msantos/perc/README.md

     kill(Pid, Signal) -> ok | {error, posix()}

         Types   Pid = integer()
-                Signal = integer()
+                Signal = integer() | atom()

         Send a signal to a Unix process.

         Process IDs and signals are signed 32-bit integers.
+A signal can also be the lower cased signal name as an atom.

         Sending a signal to PID 0 will send the signal to the Erlang VM.